Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 # Content Creators:
 ***
 [I.T Security Labs](https://www.youtube.com/c/ITSecurityLabs) <br>
-*One of my inspirations for my home-lab, I love his threat detection and lab videos, couldn't recommend more!*
+*One of the inspirations for my home-lab, I love his threat detection and lab videos.
+Top tier!*

 [Gerald Auger](https://www.youtube.com/c/GeraldAuger) <br>
 *Dr. Auger is extremely active in the Cyber community and his interviews are top notch!
 I learn so much from this channel!*